-Rustem Koibagarovich Khasenov (Managing Director of Legal Issues) Mr. Khasenov was born in 1962.
-He graduated from Karaganda State University in 1984 with a degree in law and began his career as an Investigator of the Kokshetau Municipal Department of Internal Affairs.
+Rustem Koibagarovich Khasenov (Managing Director of Legal Issues) State University in 1984 with a degree in law and began his career as an Investigator of the Kokshetau Municipal Department of Internal Affairs.
 From 1987 to 1991, he worked as a Senior Inspector in the housing department of Kokshetau Municipal Administration, Senior Specialist in legal department of Koskshetau Regional Agricultural Committee, and as a senior consultant in legal department of the Kokshetau Regional Executive Committee.
-From 1991 to 1997, Mr. Khasenov held the positions of Kokshetau Prosecutor's assistant, Kokshetau Region Prosecutor and Head of the Legal Department of Kokshetau Regional Agricultural Department.
+From 1991 to 1997, Mr.Khasenov held the positions of Kokshetau Prosecutor's assistant, Kokshetau

+Region Prosecutor and Head of the Legal Department of Kokshetau Regional Agricultural Department.
 From 1997 to 2003, he worked as Head of the Legal Department of LLP.
 Between 2003 and 2006, he held the following legal positions with the Ministry of Transportation: Chief Specialist; Head of the Division; and Deputy Director of the Legal Department.
 Prior to joining the Company, Mr. Khasenov served as Director of the State-Legal Department of Astana city Akim's (Mayor's) office.
-Mr. Khasenov was appointed to his current position in
+Mr. Khasenov was appointed to his current position in April 2008.

-Almas Muratovich Lepesbayev (Vice-President of Economy and Finance)
+Almas Muratovich Lepesbayev (Vice-President of Economy and Finance) 35

-April 2008.
-35 Mr. Lepesbayev was born in 1978.
-In 2000, he graduated from

-Kokshetau University where he specialised in economy and management in infrastructure.
+Mr. Lepesbayev was born in 1978.
+In 2000, he graduated from Kokshetau University where he specialised in economy and management in infrastructure.
 He also obtained a bachelor's degree from Kazakh Humanitarian Law University in 2007.
-Since 2009, he was awarded a degree in economics and in 2011 he received a PhD degree in Transport Economics from the Russian Academy of Transport.
+Since 2009, he has held a degree in economics, which was conferred to him by the Ministry of Education and Science.
+In 2011, he was awarded a PhD in Transport Economics of the Russian Academy of Transport.
 Mr. Lepesbayev started his career in 2000 as a Lead Engineer in the Department of Technical Policy of the RSE Kazakhstan Temir Zholy.
 Following this position, Mr. Lepesbayev has served in various positions within the Company and its subsidiaries including being appointed as Director of the Department of Economy and Finance of JSC Kazzheldortrans in 2005.
-In 2006, Mr. Lepesbayev took office as Director of Department on Economy of the Company and in 2009 he was appointed as Managing Director of Economy of the Company.
+In 2006, Mr. Lepesbayev took office as Director of Economy of the Company and in 2009 he was appointed as Managing Director of Economy of the Company.
 Since 2010 he has been a member of the Management Board of the Company.
 From 2010 to 29 November 2011, he served as Managing Director of Kazakhstan Temir Zholy Finance B.V.
 From 2009 to May 2012, he served as a member of the Board of Directors of Kaztemirtrans.
 From September 2013 he was appointed as the Vice-President of Economy and Finance.